JustinGallant/img2ascii/README.md

 ## How to use
 `python3 img2ascii.py <ImageFile> <Scale>`\
+Scale is an optional argument.\
+Scaled images are generated then removed upon completion.\
 Output is stored as text file, ascii.txt.
-Scaled images are generated then removed upon completion.
-Scale is an optional argument.

 ## Example:
 `python3 img2ascii.py example.jpg 3`